Follicularly Challenged Republican Presidential Candidates

 Rogaine Foam, Propecia, and particularly the Capillus272 Laser Device are the three non-surgical treatments that stabilize this progression and which can re-grow lost hair.

-Hair transplant surgery is the only permanent solution in treating male pattern baldness.
+Hair transplant surgery is the premier solution in treating male pattern baldness.
 During this surgery, hair follicles that grow for life are moved to areas that are thin or bald…and they grow forever!

 Dr. Robert Leonard